Ranked SaaS replacement guide

 Frequently Asked Questions

 Mailchimp.
 It has the simplest interface, a free plan to start, and you can create and send your first email campaign in under 30 minutes.
-Constant Contact is also straightforward with a 60-day free trial and strong phone support.
+Constant Contact is also straightforward with a 30-day free trial and strong phone support.

 None of the alternatives match ActiveCampaign's automation depth at the same price point.
-HubSpot's automation is comparable in power but costs significantly more ($100/seat/mo for Professional).
+HubSpot's automation is comparable in power but costs much more ($100/seat/mo for Professional).
 Klaviyo has strong e-commerce automation but is limited to email and SMS.
 Mailchimp and Constant Contact are both weaker on automation.

 If you actively use the automation builder, CRM, and lead scoring, ActiveCampaign offers strong value up to about 5,000 contacts.
 Beyond that, pricing gets steep.
 If you're mostly sending newsletters without complex automation, you're overpaying for features you don't use.